infrasonar/docs/docs/documentation/collectors/probes/appliance/appliance_installation.md

 #### First boot script

-The following script is used to run at first boot and sets a random schedule for a daily Infra Sonor update.
+The following script is used to run at first boot and sets a random schedule for a daily InfraSonor update.

 ```bash title="/home/sysadmin/init"
 #!/usr/bin/env bash